Philosophy has been added to My Courses

 Students of maths and science-based subjects will also be well-suited due to the logical-rigour that this subject demands.

-The course is designed to be taught through providing essential foundation knowledge that will help with the overlap between all four areas that you study.
+The course is designed to be taught through providing essential, foundational knowledge that will help with the overlap between all four areas that you study.

-Year 1 helps you to develop you philosophical reasoning skills, critical thinking and scaffolding of all the different styles of questions you will be working with in the final exam.
+Year 1 helps you to develop your philosophical reasoning skills, critical thinking and scaffolding, relative to all of the different styles of questions you will be responding to in the final exams.

-In Year 2, we use this knowledge and development to look at some of the more complex philosophical theories and support you to develop your timings, endurance for the three-hour exam and also planning for every possibility that AQA could ask.
-You will have one assessment per term which will comprise of a mixture of different question types.
+In Year 2, we use this knowledge and development to look at some of the more complex philosophical theories and support you to develop your timing and overall stamina for those final assessments.

 Awarding Body: AQA Philosophy (7172)

-Lessons are delivered on PowerPoint and we start from the assumption that no one has encountered philosophy before so lots of support is offered.
+Lessons are delivered on PowerPoint and we start on the assumption that nobody will have encountered philosophy before - so lots of support is offered!

-We have a vibrant student led Philosophy Club and also opportunities to listen to guest lecturers from local universities.
+We have a vibrant student-led Philosophy Club, and there will also be opportunities to listen to guest lecturers from local and national universities.

-There are opportunities to attend a student A-level Philosophy conference in London and also tune into student webinars from University of Reading.
+Furthermore, you will attend an A-level Philosophy conference in London and tune into student webinars from University of Reading.

 Financial assisstance is available via the College Bursary Scheme.